Have You Set Yourself Up For Success?

 Freedom of Speech

 There is a US Supreme Court case, Reed v.
 Town of Gilbert, 576 U.S. 155 (2015), which limits municipalities from prohibiting signs based on the First Amendment.
 However, a community association is not a municipality or government entity.
 Some States, such as Indiana, have state laws addressing restrictions on political signs by community associations.
 The Michigan Condominium Act, MCL 559.156a, guarantees the right of a co-owner to display a United States flag on the exterior of the Unit.
-However, Michigan does a law guarantees similar rights for political signs.
+However, Michigan does not have a law guarantees similar rights for political signs.
 By choosing to live in property covered by a Master Deed or Declaration of Restrictions, co-owners and homeowners give up rights they would otherwise have in less-regulated neighborhoods.

 Enforceability of Restrictions